transentis/bptk_py/README.md

 Now you are ready to play around with the APIs!

 ## Plotting API
 After initializing BPTK_Py, let us dive into the plotting API, the heart of the simulation framework.
 An API exposes certain functionalities - "methods" or "functions" - for use by the actual application user.
+It is the interface between the complex simulations and the user.
-BPTK_Py aims at making simulation and result plotting as simple as possible.
+``BPTK_Py`` aims at making simulation and result plotting as simple as possible.
-This is why there is only two functions that are doing everything for you:
+This is why there are only two functions that are doing everything for you:
 * the ``plot_scenarios`` method for static plots (described here)
 * the ``dashboard`` method for interactive dashboards.
 All parameters ``plot_scenarios`` are valid for this one as well.
 For the special parameters of interactive plotting, see [Interactive Plotting](##Interactive Plotting).